megaphonixmusic/midiphonix/README.md

 ## To-do
 * Playing infinite notes (on/off messages)
+  * Maybe not a good idea for 24/7 unattended streams
 * “Performance Mode” functionality
   * #buildup - Endless Smile trigger 4-bar
   * This will be tricky, since drum commands are currently tied to Note#s, which are nullified when Performance mode is active (since it uses Note#s for Playlist "pads")...